FYSETC/FYSETC-Voron-0.2-Pro/0.2 R1 V1.1/README.md

     - Powered off the whole machine
     - Use a jumper cap to connect B0(boot0) and G(GND)
     - Power on the whole machine and wait for it to start

+5.If you need update the M36 tool Board,Please refer to https://github.com/FYSETC/M36_HUB_V1

 # Print